sfuhrm/capsula/README.md

 Capsula is easily extensible because it uses a simple templating approach per platform.

+## Project status statement

+The project is at the moment **experimental**.
+It is **not** recommended to use it if you're not sure what you're doing.

+Releasing the project at this stage is to enable other people to participate.

 ## Features

 Capsula has the following features: